ibm-cloud-docs/openwhisk/runtimes.md

    - [`url-pattern`](https://www.npmjs.com/package/url-pattern) - Parse URLs for path parameters more easily than from using a regex string matcher.
    - [`uuid`](https://www.npmjs.com/package/uuid) - Simple, fast generation of RFC4122 UUIDS.
    - [`validator`](https://www.npmjs.com/package/validator) - A library of string validators and sanitizers.
-   - [`vcap_services`](https://www.npmjs.com/package/vcap_services)Parse and return service credentials from VCAP_SERVICES environment variable that IBM Cloud provides.
+   - [`vcap_services`](https://www.npmjs.com/package/vcap_services) - Parse and return service credentials from VCAP_SERVICES environment variable that IBM Cloud provides.
    - [`when`](https://www.npmjs.com/package/when) - When.js is a rock solid, battle-tested Promises/A+ and when() implementation, including a complete ES6 Promise shim.
-   - [`winston`](https://www.npmjs.com/package/winston) - A multi-transport async logging library for node.js.
+   - [`winston`](https://www.npmjs.com/package/winston) - A multi-transport async logging library for Node.js.
 "CHILL WINSTON! ...
 I put it in the logs."
-   - [`ws`](https://www.npmjs.com/package/ws) - ws is a simple to use, blazing fast, and thoroughly tested WebSocket client and server implementation.
+   - [`ws`](https://www.npmjs.com/package/ws) - `ws` is a simple to use, blazing fast, and thoroughly tested WebSocket client and server implementation.
    - [`xlsx`](https://www.npmjs.com/package/xlsx) - Parser and writer for various spreadsheet formats.
    - [`xml2js`](https://www.npmjs.com/package/xml2js) - Simple XML to JavaScript object converter.
 It supports bi-directional conversion.
    - [`xmlhttprequest`](https://www.npmjs.com/package/xmlhttprequest) - node-XMLHttpRequest is a wrapper for the built-in http client to emulate the browser XMLHttpRequest object.